liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/01-page-hierarchy.markdown

 * **Delete** will delete the page and all of its data.

-Creating and managing pages using the default page hierarchy is simple but very powerful.
-However, if you need more options and flexibility you can use Navigation Menus either in conjunction with the default hierarchy or to completely replace it.
+Creating and managing pages using the page hierarchy is simple but very powerful.
+However, if you need more options for your pages are displayed you can use Navigation Menus to provide more flexibility.